timojch/bitburner/mistymod-infiltration.md

 ### Healing

-Successful completion of this game will increase the player's current HP.
+Successful completion of this game will restore some of the player's HP.

-Rarity: Nonexistant scaling up to uncommon as player's HP decreases. (~0-10%)
+Rarity: Rare (~5%), only appears when below half HP.
 Difficulty: +1

 ### Increase Access